National Museum of Rural Life (2 miles)

 The Linlithgow Story Museum

-Come and see what Linlithgow was like way back in the olden times.
-Take a walk through the beautiful garden and explore the live willow maze.
+Come and see what Linlithgow was like way back in the olden times, and how it has developed.
+Learn about battles, royalty, local trades and more, walk through the beautiful garden, and explore the live willow maze.

 Boness Motor Museum (29 miles)